BnB Project

 Number of bedrooms

-BnBs with 1 to 3 bedrooms is where the offer is at its highest.
+BnBs with one to three bedrooms is where the offer is at its highest.
 Together, they represent 94% of the all offerings.
 We can also observe that the distribution of the average occupancy per Bnb is more homogenous.

 Pricing

-Once again, 8 bedrooms and more constitute a small number of listings overall, which makes the entries too heterogenous and unreliable for analysis.
+Once again, eight bedrooms and more constitute a small number of listings overall, which makes the entries too heterogenous and unreliable for analysis.

 Recommendations